oshinpojta/StringFormationGeneticAlgorithm_Cplusplus/README.md

 Step 3 :: Now that the new generation is formed , they are now the parents generation and now similar process will be required.
 They also need to be evaluated and a while loop or goto statements as a loop can be added so that it should only stop when a goal is reached (when all the characters of the sentence are correctly added that will be the goal).
 I think thats all there is to it.

+Also SORRY for inefficient coding style , i would improve it later some day.
+I dont have much time and already have a lot of projects to complete this sem.
+If u have some better code then also send it to me , thank you.

 For more queries related to the program, contact me on facebook(Oshin Pojta) or gmail (sujanian785@gmail.com).
 Thank You!